webaugur/cop41xl-kicad-library/README.md

 ## License
 Copyright 2021, David L Norris

-This library is licensed under the GNU LGPL v3, which can be found in LICENSE.txt
+This library is licensed under the GNU LGPL v3, which can be found in LICENSE.md

 ## Library Setup